Shoulder: Function

 The following describes the terms used for different movements of the shoulder:

 Development

 Puberty

 Under the influence of testosterone and growth hormone, the shoulders broaden in males during puberty.

 Clinical significance

 The shoulder is the most mobile and potentially unstable joint in the body.
 Due to this, it is often prone to problems.

 Fracture

 Fractures of shoulder bones can include clavicular fractures, scapular fractures, and fractures of the upper humerus.

 Pain

 Shoulder problems, including pain, are common and can relate to any of the structures within the shoulder.
 The primary cause of shoulder pain is a rotator cuff tear.
-The supraspinatus is most commonly involved in a rotator cuff tear.
+The supraspinatus is most commonly involved in a rotator cuff tear, but other parts of the rotator cuff may also be involved.
+There are different severities of a rotator cuff tear, which range from a partial tear to a full-thickness tear.
+A partial tear is when the tendon is thinned, but still connected to the bone.
+Full-thickness tears can be separated into two classes: a full-thickness incomplete tear or a full-thickness complete tear.
+The incomplete tear is characterized by having only a portion of the tendon disconnected from the bone, where the complete tear has the tendon completely separated off the bone.
+For all forms of rotator cuff tears, depending on the severity of the injury, possible treatments include rest, an arm sling, physical therapy, steroid injections, and non-steroidal anti-inflammatory drugs, or surgery.

 When this type of cartilage starts to wear out (a process called arthritis), the joint becomes painful and stiff.